-For problems where a correct code is found, we analyzed the distribution of the depth at which the first correct code appears in the search tree.
-The results in Table~\ref{tab:first-correct-depth-in-sfs} suggest that, in almost all cases, the first correct code appears among the initial codes or after a single refinement of them.
-Furthermore, as shown in Table~\ref{tab:first-correct-depth-in-noforesting}, a similar trend is observed even in \textsc{No Foresting}, which generates only a single initial code.
-These observations indicate that deep-wise exploration contributes little to reaching correct codes, while breadth-wise exploration that yields high-quality textual directions plays a more important role in the refinement process.
+For problems where a correct program is found, we analyzed the distribution of the depth at which the first correct program appears in the search tree.
+The results in Table~\ref{tab:first-correct-depth-in-sfs} suggest that, in almost all cases, the first correct program appears among the initial programs or after a single refinement of them.
+Furthermore, as shown in Table~\ref{tab:first-correct-depth-in-noforesting}, a similar trend is observed even in \textsc{No Foresting}, which generates only a single initial program.
+These observations indicate that depth-wise exploration contributes little to reaching correct programs, while breadth-wise exploration that yields high-quality repair instructions plays a more important role in the refinement process.
 Further analyses are provided in Appendix~\ref{subapp:supplementary-empirical-results}.